kuerbis/Term-TablePrint-p6/README.md

   * If the option *squash-spaces* is enabled leading and trailing spaces are removed and multiple consecutive spaces are squashed to a single space.

-  * If an element looks like a number it is left-justified, else it is right-justified.
+  * If an element looks like a number it is right-justified, else it is left-justified.

 If the terminal is too narrow to print the table, the columns are adjusted to the available width automatically.